kubernetes-sigs/dra-example-driver/README.md

   cert-manager \
   cert-manager
 ```
-More options for installed cert-manager can be found in [their docs](https://cert-manager.io/docs/installation/)
+More options for installing cert-manager can be found in [their docs](https://cert-manager.io/docs/installation/)

 And then install the example resource driver via `helm`.
 ```bash